 - Intervention: A telebehavioral health hub network was created to connect community mental health centers to the VA Medical Center.

-- Results: To date, 2,071 IVBHN appointments have been made, saving veterans time and money.
+- Results: More than 3,000 telehealth appointments have been made, saving hundreds of veterans time and money.